 While the Chinese government has banned the use of conventional mulch film, a new solution is still needed to provide farmers with a healthier, more eco-friendly alternative.

-Made from clear Hybrid Degradable Film, the startup said that the technology can improve germination rate and growth of crops such as cotton and corn by up to 29 per cent.
+Made from clear Hybrid Degradable Film, the startup claims the technology can improve germination rate and the growth of crops such as cotton and corn by up to 29 per cent.
 The sheets do it by trapping heat and moisture, as well as preventing the growth of pest and weeds.

-“OneCrop has undertaken extensive field research with governments and local farmers in locations like North Western China where conventional plastic films are threefold the cost of OneCrop films, too variable in quality or are very damaging to the environment,” explains OneCrop CEO David McGrath to e27.
+“OneCrop has undertaken extensive field research with governments and local farmers in locations like North Western China where conventional plastic films are threefold the cost of OneCrop films.
+[They are also] too variable in quality or are very damaging to the environment,” explains OneCrop CEO David McGrath to e27.

 “We realised a new approach was required to produce commercially viable degradable films, without having to invest in new application equipment.
 As a result, we worked extensively with top scientists, farmers, and developers in Australia, China and the US to develop a direct substitute to more expensive, environmentally damaging conventional films across these markets,” he continues.